carolinesowens/profile-hyde/index.md

 I am currently an undergraduate senior studying journalism and mass communications at the University of Iowa School of Journalism.
 I am also pursuing a certificate in Entrepreneurial Management through the Tippie College of Business.

+I am seeking employment in the Journalism and Mass Communications Field, or in a field relatable to assist my experiences further.
+Looking for a helpful, accomplishing start for my future endeavors.